 Pardon the momentary departure from cute and funny shit.
-I want to talk about something serious for a moment.
+I want to talk about something serious for a moment: How to know if you’re in a relationship with a narcissist.
 About a year ago, I walked away from a friendship that was very precious to me.
 I regret the way I ended things, but I have learned SO MUCH from it and I want to share some things that would have helped me so much a couple of years ago.

 A year or so into this friendship, I felt weird about it.
 Things didn’t feel right, and I didn’t know why.
 This was the point in time I needed a post like this to help me make sense of things and trust my gut.
 I was in this exciting, fun new friendship.
 Totally had my rose colored glasses on, which made it pretty damn hard to spot red flags.
 I had several friends and family members gently reach out to me to make sure I was okay, but nobody specifically said, “Dude.
 You don’t seem like yourself.
 This may not apply to you, but please read it anyway with an open mind,” and sent me a post like this one.
 So I’m writing it now, and if you have a friend who needs to hear it, please pass it along.

 Someone on a site I belong to about healing from narcissistic relationships asked for a list of red flags to look out for when entering friendships.
 The resulting list was contributed by lots of people who have gotten out of marriages and friendships where they were being abused and manipulated.
 As I read through it, I was startled – literally my jaw dropped – to see how perfectly most of this described my friendship.
 Here it is.
 I bolded all the ones that apply.